Table 1.

 | *Pine sapwood | 9.58 |

-Equations of experimentally determined parabolic moisture profiles for different tree species, and an R-squared approximation_ Independent x-value is the depth level (mm) from the board surface_ Dependent y-value is the moisture content (MC%) at the depth level_
+Equations of experimentally determined parabolic moisture profiles for different tree species, and an R-squared approximation.
+Independent x-value is the depth level (mm) from the board surface.
+Dependent y-value is the moisture content (MC%) at the depth level.

 | Type of wood | Time (h) | Equation of parabolic MC profile | R2 |